Spoilers For Thursday’s ‘General Hospital’: Oscar’s Death Breaks Hearts Throughout Port Charles

 General Hospital spoilers for Thursday’s show confirm what viewers already knew: it would be wise to have tissues handy as this one airs.
-At the end of Wednesday’s episode, Oscar Nero passed away, and the May 2 show will feature the news spreading throughout Port Charles.
+At the end of Wednesday’s episode, Oscar Nero passed away.
+The May 2 show will feature the news spreading throughout Port Charles.

-As The Inquisitr detailed, Wednesday’s episode focused on Oscar and the process of his letting go and passing away.
-Viewers watched as both Kim and Josslyn had a moment of realization that things had changed, but a new sneak peek shows that Thursday’s show will feature the bulk of the heartbreaking reactions coming from Nero’s loved ones.
+As The Inquisitr detailed, Wednesday’s episode focused on Oscar — and the process of his letting go and passing away.
+Viewers watched as both Kim and Josslyn had a moment of realization that things had changed, but a new sneak peek details that Thursday’s show will feature the bulk of the heartbreaking reactions coming from Nero’s loved ones.

-The new sneak peek shared via Twitter shows Josslyn, Drew, and Kim in particular gathering by Oscar’s bedside.
-It seems likely that Joss will quickly call out for Kim and Drew as she realizes that Oscar isn’t breathing and the three will be overcome by emotion as they try to accept that he is gone.
+The new sneak peek shared via Twitter shows Josslyn, Drew, and Kim gathering by Oscar’s bedside.
+It seems likely that Joss will quickly call out for Kim and Drew as she realizes that Oscar isn’t breathing, and the three will be overcome by emotion as they try to accept that he is gone.

-Kim, Drew, and Josslyn will each take a moment to share some final words about how much they have loved Oscar and will always love him.
-Joss will insist that she will love him forever and the promo notes that the next few days will be incredibly hard for everybody.
+Kim, Drew, and Josslyn will each take a moment to share some final words about how much they have loved Oscar, and always will.
+Joss will insist that she will love him forever, and the promo notes that the next few days will be incredibly hard for everybody.

 "I'm going to love you forever." #GH pic.twitter.com/RaqcitsPAt